 Jeff Springer was born in an abandoned town in the California desert, raised in Hawaii, and educated at USC Film School.
-After working at a dilapidated film studio in Russia, he returned to LA and began editing cheesy (but action packed) promos for record companies and TV networks like NBC, Paramount, Warner Bros., and Capitol Records.
-Eventually he found himself on Lucasfilm's Skywalker Ranch, editing behind-the-scenes documentaries for a not-very-well received science fiction prequel.
+After working at a dilapidated film studio in Russia, he began to edit for the likes of NBC, Paramount, Warner Bros, and Capitol Records.
+Eventually he found himself on Lucasfilm's Skywalker Ranch, editing behind-the-scenes documentaries for a not-very-well-received science fiction prequel.

-Craving the strange and unexpected, he co-directed the offbeat environmental documentary, PLAGUES & PLEASURES ON THE SALTON SEA, which was narrated by indie film icon John Waters.
+Craving the unexpected, he directed the offbeat feature documentary PLAGUES & PLEASURES ON THE SALTON SEA, which was narrated by indie film icon John Waters.
 The film went on to screen at 200 film festivals worldwide, win 37 awards for Best Documentary, and was broadcast on the Sundance Channel.

 After living in London and Berlin, Springer has gone on to photograph several feature documentaries, including EVERYDAY SUNSHINE: THE STORY OF FISHBONE for PBS, which was narrated by actor Laurence Fishburne.
 He lived in Afghanistan to edit the documentary IN-JUSTICE, about women imprisoned for supposed moral crimes.
 He also directed and photographed several short docs and an Emmy-nominated special for the show ARTBOUND for KCET in Los Angeles.

 He recently directed and photographed the ITVS funded documentary RODENTS OF UNUSUAL SIZE, about giant invasive swamp rats threatening coastal Louisiana.